The important bit! There are TWO vacancies – newby allotmenteers welcome!

 The Allotment Group meets fortnightly on the second and fourth Thursday of each month at 10 30 am.
 We normally meet at Allotment 28, Marshfield Road, Minehead.
 Please remember to check the Calendar in case of any late changes to schedule.

 Our group is led by Alexandra Slater, and she may be contacted at 01643 709320, or by email at firstname.lastname@example.org.
-Please note that this group has limited membership.
-If you are interested in adding your name to a waiting list, click here
+Please note that this group has limited membership but as of June 2021 there are TWO vacancies – newby allotmenteers welcome!

 The soil is getting warmer and the allotment is sheltered from the winds, so there is every reason to enjoy the opportunity to get outdoors.
 We have started planting onion sets, peas, beetroot and cabbages and are deciding which seeds to trial.
 We may extend our flower options after the success with the sweet peas last year.
 We would welcome enquiries from anyone wishing to join us and will now be able to have more than two people working together.
 The rhubarb is as prolific as ever so we have plenty to share..

 We have not met as a group during the winter but have each had a chance to harvest our carrots, parsnips, sprouts, celeriac, red cabbage and greens plus the delight of the new chinese gooseberries.

 We are continuing to enjoy the fine weather and good growing conditions for the crops.
 The red and green gooseberries have been much appreciated, along with blackcurrants and raspberries.
 The flowers on the tomato and bean plants promise well for future harvests and the courgettes are doing well, too.
 The whole plot is benefitting from the extra time we have spent on it this year.

 About the Allotment Group